Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 Hence, Zhao Gou had to adopt a son to inherit the empire.

-However, most of his close relatives were captured to Jin, and the other eligible kids were from the clans that obtained much power, who might liquidate Zhao Gou or manipulate politics in the future.
+However, most of his close relatives were captured by Jin, and the other eligible kids were from the clans that obtained much power, who might liquidate Zhao Gou or manipulate politics in the future.

 Hence, Zhao Gou chose and adopt a polite, smart boy named Zhao Shen, who was an offspring of Emperor Zhao Kuangyin (927 — 976), the founder of the Song dynasty.
 Most importantly, Zhao Shen’s father was a low-rank official with little power.